Lzlib

 How to get help

-For general discussion of bugs in lzlib the mailing list lzip-bug@nongnu.org is the most appropriate forum.
+For general discussion of errors (bugs) in lzlib, the mailing list lzip-bug@nongnu.org is the most appropriate forum.
 Please send messages as plain text.
-Please do not send messages encoded as HTML nor encoded as base64 MIME nor included as multiple formats.
-Please include a descriptive subject line.
-If all of the subject are "bug in lzlib" it is impossible to differentiate them.
+Do not send HTML, base64 MIME, nor multiple formats.
+Use a descriptive subject line with the word "lzlib" in it.

 An archive of the bug report mailing list is available at http://lists.gnu.org/mailman/listinfo/lzip-bug.